ArtUKnow/ArtUKnow/README.md

 ### 💻 About Me

-I am the Founder and CEO of [Lemon Corporation](https://lemon-corporation.com), a company dedicated to innovative solutions in web development and artificial intelligence.
+I am the Founder and CEO of [Lemon Corporation](https://lemon-corporation.com).
 I am a passionate programmer with an interest in various programming languages and constantly learning new technologies to improve my skills.